 - prison operators and EUPE staff: increase ability to manage perpetrators in prisons

-- surveillance magistrates: enable to assess the extent and methods of criminal prosecution necessary
+- prosecutors and judges: enable to assess the extent and methods of criminal prosecution necessary

 - lawyers: inform about external specialist treatments for offenders